 Include it in benefits

-Some organizations offer benefits that include telehealth options, which is especially useful during a pandemic.
+Some organizations offer benefits that include telehealth options, which is especially useful during the pandemic.
 Telehealth includes “the use of electronic information and telecommunications technologies to support long-distance clinical health care, patient and professional health-related education, public health and health administration.”

 Find out what’s possible for your business – and whether mental health support is already offered.